superlinked/superlinked/docs/superlinked/framework/dsl/space/categorical_similarity_space.md

              it is possible to influence the similarity score negatively.
 Defaults to 0.0. uncategorized_as_category (bool, optional): Determines whether categories not listed in `categories` should be treated as a distinct 'other' category.
-Defaults to True. category_separator (str | None, optional): The delimiter used to separate multiple categories within a single input field.
-Defaults to None effectively meaning the whole text is the category.
+Defaults to True.

     Raises:
         InvalidSchemaException: If a schema object does not have a corresponding node in the similarity space,